-Under a defined-benefit plan, the benefit an employee receives normally is based on the length of employment and the wages received.
-Each employee does not have a separate account because the money is administered through a trust established by the employer.
-Under a defined-contribution plan, the employer makes regular deposits into an account established for each employee.
-The employee is not guaranteed to receive a given amount during retirement — only the amount in the account.
+Under a defined-benefit plan, the benefit an employee receives is normally calculated based on the length of employment and the wages received.
+Each employee does not have a separate account because the money is administered through a trust account established by the employer.
+The funds are managed as a whole, and the benefits received may vary based on the performance of investments in the trust account.

 To encourage employers to provide pension plans that follow federally established guidelines, Congress authorized tax breaks to employers who follow the guidelines.
 Title 26 of the Internal Revenue Code establishes the requirements employers need to receive special tax treatment.

 When Must a Pharmaceutical Company Warn Users About Potential Dangers?

 When is a warning required?
 Dangerous drugs and medical devices enter the marketplace on a regular b…Read More 16 Mar 2018, Friday